Vyral/base-template/_posts/2022-02-04-what-is-an-absorption-rate.md

 2021: Around one year

 As you can see, the pandemic and its effects have lowered our absorption rate way below average.
-This means **it’s a great time to sell your home** since there are tons of buyers and not enough supply to meet their demand.&nbsp;
+This means **it’s a great time to sell your home** since there are tons of buyers and not enough supply to meet the high demand.
 If you have any questions about today’s topic, please call or email me.
 I’d love to help you.